 Data Sanitization 5 Common Myths26 Jan 2021 | Michael Waksman

-All organizations should be familiar with data sanitization, a crucial aspect of data protection.
-So why are so many still not taking the appropriate measures to permanently remove data from their devices?
+Data sanitization is a crucial aspect of information security that should be familiar to all organizations.
+So why are so many companies still not taking the appropriate measures to permanently remove data from their devices?
 One reason is the variety of myths surrounding data sanitization.
 What does data sanitization really mean?
 What happens when attempts to remove sensitive information is done the wrong way?
 Companies are easily at risk of not complying with GDPR and other data protection regulations.

 To make sure you won’t be fooled by data sanitization myths, we will share 5 of the most common ones.
 You will likely be familiar with at least at least 1 or 2 of these myths, but it’s never too late to fix the situation by using data wiping software.